About

 I taught at a private school for four years: 3rd grade, 5th and 6th grade humanities, 7th – 8th grade girl’s P.E., yearbook, speech, and life skills class.
 Private schools like to get the most out of their teachers. 🙂

 After that, I took one year off — which I highly recommend to any teacher after their 4th year.
 During that time I substituted for a while at the high school level (10-12th grade history and bioethics).
 I then taught 8th grade U.S. history for the next five years in the public school system, with one year of 7th grade world history.
-When I had my daughter, I decided to stay home and continue teaching — just with one student instead of 30. 🙂 But, 10 years of teaching leaves me with a lot of lessons and resources that I am not currently using.
+When I had my daughter, I decided to stay home and continue teaching — just with one student instead of 30. 🙂 Then added two more kiddos to our little homeschool.
+But, 10 years of teaching leaves me with a lot of lessons and resources that I am not currently using.
 So, one of my goals is to get a lot of that knowledge and research on here for others to take advantage of.

-I have two children.
-The first is now six years old.
+I have three children.
+The first is now 13 years old.
 She is funny, caring, and pretty close to perfect.
-I’m only slightly biased. 😉 (It’ll be interesting to see how this line changes as she grows older.
-Hopefully, it’ll just be the age part that changes…so far so good. 🙂 Edit: Oy vey, 6 year olds! )
+I’m only slightly biased. 😉 She’s a nature loving, outgoing and friendly tween.
+She’s the best!

-My second is a three-year-old — and as far as I’m concerned is also pretty perfect (he’s more of a challenge for us, so telling myself that keeps me in a positive frame of mind when he does things like soaks ANOTHER toilet paper roll.
-He does it totally on accident, but we’ve lost a number of them over the years). 😂 He laughed at 7 weeks!
+My second is a 10 year old — and as far as I’m concerned is also pretty perfect (he’s a scientist at heart, curious about everything with a will power that is definitely my side of the family) He laughed at 7 weeks!
 Which was definitely a hint at his great sense of humor.
 And he sleeps better than his sister did, so I know he loves his mama. 🙂 He plays independently and is so generous and friendly!
+He’s starting to really settle into the love of learning stage.
+Trying new things.
+Being a bit more confident.
+Trying to live up to big sis.
+His hilarious, witty, and loves to just sit and stare at nature, especially water.
+He’s the best.

 Then there’s my husband — a year younger than me (gasp!).